sodazone/ocelloids-services/README.md

 **Key Features**

-- Execution Monitoring: The server tracks XCM program executions across networks.
+- **Execution Monitoring:** The server tracks XCM program executions across various networks.
-- Subscription Management: With a flexible subscription API, users define specific criteria for notifications.
+- **Subscription Management:** The server offers a flexible subscription API for users to define specific criteria for notifications.
 Customizable parameters include origin, senders, destinations, and notification methods.
+- **Dynamic Subscription Updates:** The subscription API allows users to modify subscription parameters, such as list of senders and destinations.
+The monitor seamlessly updates its matching criteria in real-time, without need for restarts.
+- **Light client support:** The server supports connecting to chains through smoldot, in addition to RPC endpoints, thereby reducing infrastructure needs by eliminating the necessity of running full nodes or relying on RPC providers.
-- Resilience and Reliability: Ensures uninterrupted operation with persistent data storage between restarts, graceful shutdown, retries with truncated exponential backoff, reliable webhook delivery, continuous block tip catch-up, and caching for light clients.
+- **Resilience and Reliability:** The server ensures uninterrupted operation with persistent data storage between restarts.
+It supports graceful shutdowns, retries employing truncated exponential backoff, reliable webhook delivery, continuous block tip catch-up, and efficient caching for light clients.

 ## Server